 NSCAS Science for general assessment is administered to students in grades 5 & 8.
-Science assessment will transition to College and Career Ready in 2020-2021.
-Assessment results will currently be based on the legacy (former) standards.
+Science assessment will transition to College and Career Ready in 2021-2022.

 If a student is taking the Science Alternate Assessment please go to the NSCAS Alternate Summative Assessment Page.